cheryllium/easy-html-css/_lessons/12-classes-and-ids.md

 </style>
 ```

-This code will style everything with `id="header"` (which should only be one thing!)
-A note about the new attributes here: `width` and `height` can be specified either in pixels (px) or in percentages, in which case it is the percentage of the browser's width or height.
-(There are a few other options too, but we don't have to worry about them now.)
+This code will select everything with `id="header"` (which should only be one thing!)
+A note about the new properties here: `width` and `height` can be specified in pixels (px) or in percentages, among other options.
+The percentages refer to the size of whatever the element is inside of.
+Since the `#header` element is not inside of another element, the percentages refer to the browser's width and height.

 CSS classes work almost the same way, except you can have **multiple** elements on a page with the same class.
 You would specify a class using the HTML attribute class.
 For instance, say we have a class called "red":